DinoHub-SubT/basestation_gui_python/README.md

 * (D+V) Handling bluetooth/audio detections

-* (D) Completely remove artifact priority functionality from the gui (bob commented out lines containing this info. if after a few deployments we don't need it and want to take out, we can)

 * (Unassigned) The Signal/Slot triggers should be intialized in the init function?
 Not outside of it.

 * (Unassigned) Clean up branches on basestation_gui_python package